cpappas18/articulaite/README.md

 Kamun Karl Itaj, <kamun.karl-itaj@hotmail.ca>

 # Acknowledgements
-Special thanks to our TA, Nadia Blostein, for her invaluable guidance and clever insights throughout the program !
+We are very thankful for our TA, Nadia Blostein, for her invaluable guidance and clever insights throughout the program.
-Thank you to our team mentors Ainaz, Disha and Isabelle for sharing their expertise and weekly consulting meetings !
+Thank you to our team mentors Ainaz, Disha, and Isabelle for sharing their expertise and meeting with us for weekly consultations.
-Thank you to the AI4Good Lab team for creating this opportunity in the first place !
+Finally, thank you to the AI4Good Lab for creating this opportunity and providing us with the education and materials necessary to develop this project!

 # References
 [SMOTE technique](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/)